GraphSAINT/GNN-ARCH/README.md

 # GNN-ARCH
-This repository is about hardware architecture to accelerate graph neural networks
+This repository is about hardware architecture to accelerate graph neural networks.
+The contains will be updated soon.